St James Episcopal Church

 (Book of Common Prayer, p.
 298).

 In the waters of baptism we are lovingly adopted by God into God’s family, which we call the Church, and given God’s own life to share and reminded that nothing can separate us from God’s love in Christ.
-In the Episcopal tradition, a person may be baptized at any age.
-Parents who bring their young children to be baptized make an additional commitment to raise these children in the Christian faith.
+In the Episcopal tradition, a person may be baptized at any age, but only once.
+Parents who bring their young children to be baptized make an additional commitment to raise these children in the Christian

 GODPARENTS